dotnet/android-samples/OsmDroidBindingExample/README.md

 ---
-name: Xamarin.Android - OSMDroid Bindings for Xamarin.Android
+name: "Xamarin.Android - Open Street Map Bindings (OSMDroid)"
 description: "This is an example of how to create bindings for a .jar file using a Java Binding Project in Xamarin.Android"
 page_type: sample
 languages: